 To deliver further economic success for the region, the West Midlands Local Industrial Strategy was agreed with government and published in May 2019.
 It sets out various priorities intended to help increase the productivity of the West Midlands.

-The Sandwell Local Plan will also provide a basis for public and private investment decisions in Sandwell, including for Towns Fund projects and devolved housing and land funds.
+The Sandwell Local Plan also provides a basis for public and private investment decisions in Sandwell, including for Towns Fund projects and devolved housing and land funds.
 Sandwell Council will continue to work with the WMCA and neighbouring authorities to ensure that investment and delivery in the Black Country continues across the plan period.

 Previous consultations on the Sandwell Local Plan